caraya/gulp-starter-2021/src/md-content/theme-json-lesson-plan.md

 ## Instructor Notes

 * Theme.json is large enough that it may need more than one session to cover in its entirety
-* Depending on the audience, you may want to work through each individual section and break for questions.
-* This lesson plan deals only with `theme.json` as it works with block themes but there is a note on how theme.json handles some older declarations using add_theme_support()
+* This lesson plan deals only with `theme.json` as it works with block themes but there is a note on how theme.json handles some older declarations using `add_theme_support()`

 ## Content Outline